Emily Oster

 There are pluses and minuses to both approaches.
 The most important individual note here, though, is that if someone is 65 or over, and especially if they’re (say) over 80, they should get the COVID booster.
 For younger people and for kids, it is less urgent.
 Reasonable people will make different choices in this group.

-Given this summer’s wave of COVID, it is also important to note here that if you’ve had COVID in the past four months or so, you do not need a booster.
+It is also important to note here that if you’ve had COVID in the past four months or so, you do not need a booster.

 A final note